-In an effort to better understand the ways in which community members experience the campus, a pilot Bias Data Gathering System (BDGS) has been developed.
+In an effort to better understand the ways in which community members experience the campus, the Bias Data Gathering System (BDGS) was developed.
 The goal of the BDGS is to gather information about the state of the K community, specifically as it relates to bias.
-The intention of the pilot program is to collect information that will inform campus practices and policies.
+The intention of the program is to collect information that will inform campus practices and policies.

-The BDGS form below provides a way to share incidents that are of concern in an effort to eradicate bias-related behavior in the College community.
-Information from this form will be used to determine if an incident was bias-related.
-The information will be referred to offices that are a part of the current resolution systems and to inform other ways the College may proactively build a welcoming and affirming campus environment.
-Please note: This Bias Data Gathering System does not supersede the Student Handbook, the Employee Handbook, or the Faculty Plan of Employment
+After a member of the community provides information through the Bias Incident Report form or through members of the Bias Incident Response Team, the information will be used to determine if an incident was bias-related.
+The information will then be referred to offices that are a part of the current resolution systems and to inform other ways the College may proactively build a welcoming and affirming campus environment.

 Please feel free to contact members of the Bias Incident Response Team with questions.

 The College has several channels through which you can report an incident of bias or receive support.
 Bias incidents may be reported through the Bias Incident Report form or by contacting members within the Bias Incident Response Team.

 Do not use the Bias Reporting Form to report an immediate threat.
 If you require emergency assistance, call 911.
 To report issues related to sexual misconduct of any kind, please be sure to use the Title IX reporting form.